 If you want to travel across this vast country, take the long route I-90, which connects Boston to Seattle, the longest interstate in the U.S.

 You'll pass through 13 different states.

 Some drivers have been able to do this route in about six days, but if you want to appreciate each state, take your time and make detours.

 The route goes on for 124 miles, and road trippers experience forested mountains and the mountains in Boulder.

 The road also begins to follow a narrow ridge along the red canyons of Grand Staircase-Escalante and Bryce Canyon National Parks.

 While we focused on some of the most popular routes in the U.S., a lot depends on where you want to travel.

-No matter which route you decide to take, remember to research what you’ll find along it before you set off.
-You wouldn’t want to miss any sights along the way!
+You wouldn't want to miss any sights along the way!